 The licensing authority expects applicants to have a good understanding of the area in which they either operate or intend to operate.
-The applicant will have to provide evidence that they meet the criteria set out in this policy and demonstrate that in operating the premises they will promote the licensing objectives.
+The applicant will have to provide evidence that they meet the criteria set out in this statement and demonstrate that in operating the premises they will promote the licensing objectives.

-The Gambling Commission have introduced a Social Responsibility Code of Practice requiring operators of premises used for gambling to conduct local risk assessments and an ordinary Code of Practice stating that these should be shared with the licensing authority in certain circumstances.
+The Commission has introduced a Social Responsibility Code of Practice requiring operators of premises used for gambling to conduct local risk assessments and an ordinary code of practice stating that these should be shared with the licensing authority in certain circumstances.